 The Geolocation module of Users Insights detects and stores your WordPress users’ geographical location.
 The information that the plugin detects is the user country, region and city.
 This information is available in the Users Insights user table and filters, so you can use it to search and filter your WordPress users by their geolocation data.

 If you ever wondered where your WordPress users come from, or which are the countries where your product is mostly used, you will love this feature.
 With the Geolocation module not only that you will get to know your WordPress users’ locations, but you can also see an interactive map of all your users around the globe.

 Once you install the Users Insights plugin and activate the Geolocation module, every time one of your WordPress users visits your site (when logged in), the plugin will detect their location based on their IP address.
+The geolocation information is provided by https://www.maxmind.com.
 This information is then available for you the next time you browse the Users Insights user list.

 The user geolocation information is available in a few different ways with Users Insights.
 First, the WordPress user location is added to the user table so that you can quickly check the user locations when browsing the user list.
 If you open a user profile page, you will also have the user location information available in there, as well as an interactive map with a pin to the exact user location.
 The other way to see your users’ geolocation information is via the interactive map view that is available by clicking on the “globe” icon from the Users Insights menu.